-The Ministry stated that prior to June 2015, all family units applying for income assistance that included a dependent child were required to assign maintenance rights to the Ministry as a condition of receiving assistance.
-The legislation was amended in May 2015 and effective June 2015 all clients who had previously assigned maintenance rights to the Ministry had the assignment terminated, and, if he or she met certain conditions, including one which required that there be no existing court order with respect to child maintenance currently in effect, the client could voluntarily reassign maintenance rights to the Ministry.
-If a current court order was in effect and maintenance payments were in arrears, the client would be represented by the Family Maintenance Enforcement Program (FMEP), which is a program managed by a different ministry of the Provincial Government (Ministry of Justice).
-The Ministry also confirmed that the Appellant had a court order which was currently in effect, and, as the hearing in question was a default hearing in relation to a pre-existing court order, the Appellant was not in a position to reassign her maintenance rights.
+The Ministry stated that prior to June 2015, all prospective clients for income assistance that included a dependent child within the family unit were required to assign maintenance rights to the Ministry as a condition of receiving assistance.
+The legislation was amended in May 2015 and effective June 2015 all clients who had previously assigned maintenance rights to the Ministry had the assignment terminated and if the client met certain conditions, including one which required that there be no existing court order with respect to child maintenance currently in effect, the client could voluntarily reassign maintenance rights to the Ministry.
+If a current court order was in effect and maintenance payments were in arrears, the client would be represented by FMEP, which was a program managed by a different ministry of the Provincial Government (the Ministry of Justice).
+The Ministry also confirmed that the Appellant had a court order that was currently in effect, and, as the hearing in question was a default hearing in relation to a pre-existing court order, the Appellant was not in a position to reassign her maintenance rights.

 The Ministry also emphasized that it had no evidence that the Appellant was required to attend the default hearing.
 The Ministry explained that clients were very rarely require to attend default hearings.
-Where FMEP, as the client's representative, did require that a client attend, the client would be advised of this in writing, and if the court required the client's attendance, a summons would be issued.
+Where FMEP, as the client representative, did required that a client attend, the client would be advised of this in writing, and if the court required the client's attendance, a summons would be issued by the court.

-Regarding the Appellant's argument that she had not received notice of the termination of the assignment of her maintenance rights by the Ministry in June 2015, the Ministry stated that a computer-generated form letter was sent in June, 2015 to all clients who had assigned the Ministry their maintenance rights advising them of the termination of that assignment, but acknowledged that a copy of that letter which purportedly went to the Appellant in June 2015 was not in the appeal package and the Ministry did not present a copy of that letter at the hearing.
+Regarding the Appellant's argument that she had not received notice of the termination of the assignment of her maintenance rights by the Ministry in June 2015, the Ministry stated that a computer-generated form letter was sent in June, 2015 to all clients who had assigned the Ministry their maintenance rights advising them of the termination of that assignment, but acknowledged that a copy of that letter which purportedly went to the Appellant in June 2015 was not in the appeal package and the Ministry could not present a copy of that letter at the hearing.